fhessman/scientific-snap/Examples/HubbleExpansion/README.md

 When the *ArrowSprite* is used, it's galaxy will have to position it, point it in the right direction, and tell it how far to draw.

-When a new simulation is made, we will need to tell all clones to clear their graphics, so each *ArrowSprite* clone should respond to a "clear" broadcast and delete itself:
+When a new simulation is made, we will need to tell all clones to clear their graphics, so each *ArrowSprite* clone should respond to a "clear" broadcast by clearing and deleting itself.

 ![when I arrow receives clear](./images/when_arrow_receives_clear.png)